 Changes in any of these laws or policies or the implementation thereof, and uncertainty over potential changes in policy or regulations affecting any of the factors mentioned above or other factors in the future may increase the volatility of domestic securities markets and securities issued abroad by companies operating in these countries, which could materially and adversely affect our financial position, results of operations and cash flows.
-Furthermore, we may be subject to the exclusive jurisdiction of courts outside the United States or may not be successful in subjecting non-U.S. persons to the jurisdiction of courts in the United States, which could adversely affect the outcome of such dispute.
-Changes in tax laws may result in increases in our tax payments, which could materially adversely affect our profitability, restrict our ability to do business in our existing and target markets and cause our results of operations to suffer.
+Furthermore, we may be subject to the exclusive jurisdiction of courts outside the United States or may not be successful in subjecting non-U.S. persons to the jurisdiction of courts in the United States, which could adversely affect our profitability, restrict our ability to do business in our tax payments, which could materially adversely affect our profitability, restrict our ability to do business in our existing and target markets and cause our results of operations to suffer.
 There can be no assurance that we will be able to maintain our projected cash flow and profitability following any increase in taxes applicable to us and to our operations.